PtrMan/gameProjectPsiDelta/Readme.md

 Most of these soft Sci-Fi games which feature various unrelaistic "technologies" which will never be realized, because these are physically impossible, such as:

-non-newtonian movement (dogfights, anti-gravity, lack of gravity forces) Shields / Force-Fields
+non-newtonian movement (dogfights, anti-gravity, lack of gravity forces) <br />
+Shields / Force-Fields <br />
-Warp / teleport / wormholes
+Warp / teleport / wormholes <br />
-unrealistic damage model, with damage types such as "thermal", together with unrealistic scaling of the damage and forces. smoke and clouds in space strange space anomalies dense asteroid fields dense "nebulae"
+unrealistic damage model, with damage types such as "thermal", together with unrealistic scaling of the damage and forces. <br />
+strange space anomalies <br />
+dense asteroid fields <br />
+smoke and clouds in space <br />
+dense "nebulae" <br />

 The question is then: why care about realism of these things if a computer can simulate anything which doesn't follow any physical laws.
 A few reasons: